Skip to main content

 tcb app list

-List applications in the current environment.
+List all apps in the current environment.

 tcb app list [options]